mdubourg001/maximedubourg.com/assets/posts/understanding-datetimes-as-a-frontend-dev.md

 ## Sources

-Here are the several very good articles I learned from and used to make this "datetime cheatsheet":
+Here are the several very good articles I learned from and used to write this:

 - [ISO 8601 - Wikipedia](https://en.wikipedia.org/wiki/ISO_8601)
 - [Storing UTC is not a silver bullet - Jon Skeet](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/)